 Compliance Committee held four meetings during the fiscal year under review and worked to strengthen the compliance framework of the Group.
-The Committee identified and evaluated compliance risks at business offices of the Company and the Group companies, provided instructions for improvement as well as education and training to facilitate the sense of compliance taking root.
+The Committee comprehended and evaluated compliance risks, and worked on risk controls at business offices of the Company and the Group companies, provided instructions for improvement as well as education and training to facilitate the sense of compliance taking root.

-In addition, the Committee made reports on the status relating reporting of compliance-related violations and on other matters to the Board of Directors.
+In addition, the Committee made reports on the number of applications relating reporting of concerns about compliance-related violations and on other matters to the Board of Directors.